Skip to main content

 string | ((field: string, misc: { fieldData: Field }) => string)

-The default operator for new rules.
-This can be an operator name or a function that returns an operator name.
+Default operator for new rules.
+Accepts operator name string or function returning operator name.

 getDefaultValue